capjan/CoreLib/Core/Doc/Generic/TypeChecker.md

 }
 ```

-Now we add the dictionary based generic type checker class to make the list of valid types configureable.
+I think it's not a bad idea to make the list of allowed types configurable.
+So now the TypeChecker class comes in:
 ```csharp
 public class Generic<T> where T
 {